astramieri/azure-data-engineering-udemy/docs/module_4/azure_data_factory.md

 - data transformation activities
 - control activities

+## Datasets

+Datasets represent data structures within the data stores, which simply point to or reference the data you want to use in your activities as inputs or outputs.

 ## Linked services

 Linked services are much like **connection strings**, which define the connection information that's needed for Azure Data Factory to connect to external resources.